-Non-creditCourse length: 3 hours lecture, 33 hours laboratory This course will consist of instruction in basic sewing, use and care of sewing machinery, proper measurement taking, actual cutting and sewing of garments or other projects of participant's choice.
+Course length: 3 hours lecture, 30 hours laboratory This course will consist of instruction in basic sewing, use and care of sewing machinery, proper measurement taking, actual cutting and sewing of garments or other projects of participant's choice.
 This course is repeatable.